 The design of the Spinfisher VI keeps saltwater and other debris out of the gearbox and drag system.
 It comes with carbon fiber drag washers, line capacity rings, and a 5 +1 stainless steel ball system.

 This is a great product for anglers and PENN is a company that you can’t go wrong with.
+You can check out my full review of the Penn Spinfisher VI here.

 - Penn has quality products, very durable, and easy to use.